Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

 - The Nuggets rank 27th in possessions per game with 99.5.
 His opponents, the Suns, have a middling offensive tempo, ranking 19th with 101.4 possessions per contest.

-- The Suns allow 111.6 points per game, sixth-ranked in the NBA.
+- Conceding 111.6 points per game, the Suns are the sixth-ranked team in the NBA on defense.

-- The Suns are the 11th-ranked team in the league, conceding 42.9 rebounds per game.
+- On the glass, the Suns are ranked 11th in the league, allowing 42.9 rebounds per game.

-- Looking at assists, the Suns have conceded 23.4 per game, third in the NBA.
+- Allowing 23.4 assists per contest, the Suns are the third-ranked squad in the NBA.

-- Looking at 3-pointers, the Suns have allowed 11.4 makes per contest, third in the NBA.
+- Looking at 3-pointers, the Suns have given up 11.4 makes per contest, third in the league.

 Michael Porter Jr. vs. the Suns